From Knowledge to Inference: Formalizing Specialized Public Health Reasoning on GlobalHealthAtlas: Impact Statement

 \section{Impact Statement}

-This work advances the field of \textbf{Machine Learning} by providing a principled, generalizable paradigm for data construction and evaluation in complex, domain-specific settings.
-Through the establishment of \textbf{GlobalHealthAtlas}, we contribute a high-fidelity multilingual dataset that addresses the scarcity of high-quality, authoritative data in public health reasoning.
-Our methodologies enhance the reliability, cross-lingual robustness, and evidence-grounded performance of Large Language Models (LLMs).
+GlobalHealthAtlas has four main limitations.
+First, its reliance on WHO IRIS and other authoritative public-health documents ensures safety, factual grounding, and standardization, but may introduce an international policy-oriented bias and underrepresent localized healthcare nuances, particularly in the Global South.
+Second, extending the dataset to non-WHO guidelines is feasible but requires careful source vetting, and protocol harmonization to avoid introducing unreliable evidence.
+Third, although the dataset covers 17 languages and shows generally stable cross-lingual transfer, its language distribution remains imbalanced; the most underrepresented languages still exhibit weaker performance.
+Fourth, financial disparities across medical fields introduce a publication bias within these authoritative sources, overrepresenting well-funded diseases while underrepresenting niche technical domains like primary healthcare.
+Future work will incorporate more regional public-health sources and adopt coverage-aware sampling to improve both geographic and linguistic balance.

-\textbf{Ethical Considerations and Societal Impact:} While GlobalHealthAtlas provides a rigorous foundation for domain-aligned assessment, we explicitly acknowledge its inherent limitations.
-As the dataset is primarily grounded in WHO-sourced documents, it inherently reflects the \textbf{policy frameworks of international organizations}, which may inadvertently overlook localized healthcare nuances or traditional medical practices in the \textbf{Global South}.
+\textbf{Ethical Considerations and Societal Impact:} As GlobalHealthAtlas is primarily grounded in WHO documents, it inherently reflects the policy frameworks of international organizations, which may inadvertently overlook localized healthcare nuances or traditional medical practices in the Global South.

 Furthermore, public health discourse involves inherently \textbf{sensitive topics}, including reproductive health, immunization strategies, and substance control.
-Although our multi-stage quality gate filters for clinical and factual accuracy based on current global standards, we recognize that LLM reasoning may still carry the normative biases of the source materials.
-To mitigate potential risks, we emphasize that GlobalHealthAtlas is intended for \textbf{research evaluation purposes only} and should not be used as a primary clinical decision-support tool.
-Finally, we acknowledge that \textbf{linguistic accessibility} remains an ongoing challenge for low-resource languages.
+We recognize that LLM reasoning may still carry the normative biases of the source materials.
+To mitigate potential risks, we emphasize that GlobalHealthAtlas is intended for \textbf{research evaluation purposes only}.
+Finally, \textbf{linguistic accessibility} remains an ongoing challenge for low-resource languages.
 We are committed to future audits focused on cross-regional fairness and the inclusion of broader, community-driven health perspectives to ensure a more equitable representation of global public health knowledge.